Marienschrein: Function

+After the Dreikönigsschrein in Cologne and the Karlsschrein, the Marienschrein was the last of the three great reliquaries to be completed.

 The shrine serves as the container of the four great contact relics and objects of pilgrimage in Aachen Cathedral.
 The relics include: the swaddling clothes and loincloth of Jesus, the dress of Mary and the decapitation cloth of John the Baptist, which have been shown to the congregation and to pilgrims participating in the Aachen pilgrimage every seven years since plague struck in 1349.
 Until the nineteenth century, it was also the container for the Noli me tangere casket, a silver-gilt casket with mysterious contents.

 Form

 The shrine takes the form of a single-naved basilica with a short transept.
-More than a thousand gemstones were used in the creation of the artwork.
+More than a thousand gemstones were used in the creation of the artwork.The shrine shows two distinct styles of work.
+The earlier, related to that of the Karlsschrein, can be seen on the Charlemagne side and the end with Pope Leo III.
+The Virgin side shows similarities to sculptures at Chartres Cathedral.

 On the shrine's long sides there are fire-gilt figures of the twelve apostles.
-The four porticos depict: Christ, Mary with the baby Jesus, Pope Leo III (r.
-795–816) and Charlemagne (r.
+The four porticos depict: Christ, Mary with the baby Jesus, Pope Leo III and Charlemagne (r.
 768–814).
 The roof shows scenes from the life of Jesus in gold relief.

 According to an old tradition, the Marienschrein is sealed with a skilfully manufactured lock, which is then filled with lead.
 The key is sawn up by master goldsmiths.
 The head of the key is held by the Cathedral chapter, while the end is taken by the city leaders (the so-called Konkustodienrecht (shared custody arrangement)).
 At the beginning of each pilgrimage period, however, the lock is broken with a hammer, in order to open the shrine once more.